Wavyleaf Oak

 Quercus undulata

-Oak — Wavyleaf (Quercus undulata) is a Colorado-native tree suited to the Colorado Front Range, rated "Recommended for Most Sites" on the 2024 Front Range Tree Recommendation List.
-It matures to about 6–15 ft tall and 8–15 ft wide, and needs low water.
+Wavyleaf Oak (Quercus undulata) is a Colorado-native tree suited to the Colorado Front Range, rated "Recommended for Most Sites" on the 2024 Front Range Tree Recommendation List.
+It matures to about 6–15 ft tall and 8–15 ft wide, slow-growing, needs low water, and prefers full sun.
 Shrubby habit.

 Photos